-The Renewables Working Group usually meets monthly.
-Below are some of the projects we have been working on.
-If you would like to be part of the group or you have any questions, please contact Naomi Clarke 07999 585732 firstname.lastname@example.org
+The Renewables Working Group has not met for some time, possibly due to other priorities and the changing nature of the Trust and it volunteers.
+Below are some of the projects we have looked it the past.
+If you would like to propose new ideas and be part of the group or you have any questions, please contact Naomi Clarke 07999 585732 firstname.lastname@example.org

 Solar at Cultybraggan

-The 10 kW of Solar Photovoltaic panels installed on Wild thyme’s building 15 months ago has generated 6,800 KWh of energy.
-This is roughly 6,000 KWh per annum.
+The 10 kW of Solar Photovoltaic panels installed on Wild thyme’s building in 2010 has generated 6,000 KWh KWh per annum.
 It was estimated that they would produce 7500 KWh per annum so they are running at about 80% efficiency.
 This will provide a Feed in Tariff income of around £2,570.

 The Camp (excluding Bunker) used 140,842 KWh for Apr 12 – Mar 13.
 Assuming the 6,000 from solar for the year, total electricity use was 147,000 KWh, so solar last year was currently 4% of power used.
 And we can expect that to be 5% in an average year if we achieve the average 7,500 KWh per year.

 The Renewables Working Group have been investigating the potential to increase solar power at the camp.
 Some ideas being explored are:

 1) Increase array on Wild Thyme from 10 Kw to 30kW.
 This would cost in the region of £27,000, with a payback of 5.5 years and a 20 year income of £98,624

 2) Install a 10 kW array on the site of the bunker.
 Costs and income to be confirmed.

 3) Install up to 150 Kw array on a sloped roof constructed on the rifle range site.
 This would require a roof/frame to be constructed at additional cost but the installation itself would cost around £170,000 with a payback period of 12 years and the income over 25 years is estimated at £1,140,367.